brandjon/simsteg/README.md

 Requirements:
 - Python 2.x (developed on 2.7)
-- Python Imaging Library (PIL)
+- Pillow
-- matplotlib (for plotting intensity functions only)
+- Matplotlib (for plotting intensity functions only)